psf/black/README.md

 Options:
+  -l, --line-length INTEGER   Where to wrap around.  [default: 88] --check                     Don't write back the files, just return the
+                              status.
+Return code 0 means nothing changed.
+                              Return code 1 means some files were reformatted.
+                              Return code 123 means there was an internal error.
-  -l, --line-length INTEGER   Where to wrap around.  [default: 88] --fast / --safe             If --fast given, skip temporary sanity checks.
+  --fast / --safe             If --fast given, skip temporary sanity checks.
                               [default: --safe]
   --version                   Show the version and exit.